shedaltd/rails-webpush-demo/README.md

 <script src="https://gist.github.com/lachlanagnew/4baa96de9df0233e7b298aedb166d0ab.js"></script>

 With the details sent in from the subscription, save that to a model and then when you want to send out data send it out using webpush.
 We should then see a notification get triggered.

-This is still a very new technology so it will most likely change rapidly.
+You can access a [Rails Web Push demo project](https://github.com/seedtech/rails-webpush-demo) via our Github.

+The [README](rails-webpush-demo/README.md) has details on how to run this service.

 Further reading:
 https://web-push-book.gauntface.com/
 https://rossta.net/blog/using-the-web-push-api-with-vapid.html
 https://tools.ietf.org/html/draft-ietf-webpush-protocol-12